Job Category: Legal Services

 Ability to deal courteously and tactfully with the public, staff and private sector lawyers.

-Ability to plan, organize and manage work independently with minimal supervision
+Ability to work both independently with minimum supervision and as a team member.

 City of Toronto employees must apply to full-time or part-time employment opportunities posted on the City's Internal Job Posting Portal.